code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 ## Install react-query and axios

-Start by adding the two libraries to movie-magic.
+Start by adding react-query and axios to movie-magic.
 Run the following command in the repository root:

 ```shell
 npm install axios react-query --workspace @movie-magic/movie-magic